How Financial Audits Ensure Compliance and Transparency in Singapore

 External audits, in particular, help to maintain transparency and accountability.
 They serve as a check on management and assure that the company’s financial records meet legal and ethical standards.

 In Singapore, financial statements must align with the Singapore Financial Reporting Standards (SFRS) or the International Financial Reporting Standards (IFRS).
-Auditors play a pivotal role in assessing financial statement accuracy and maintaining compliance with these principles.
+Using a comprehensive financial report audit, auditors play a pivotal role in assessing financial statement accuracy and maintaining compliance with these principles.

 Under the Singapore Companies Act, public companies must undergo an annual audit conducted by an independent auditor.
 Businesses are required to appoint an external auditor within three months of incorporation.
 These external audit compliance measures are in place to keep financial statements aligned with the company’s true financial health.

-Not all companies are subject to mandatory audits.
+Not all companies are subject to mandatory audits for financial reports.
 Under a 2014 amendment effective from July 1, 2015, some companies qualify for audit exemptions based on specific criteria, such as their revenue, assets, and employee count.
-However, exempted companies must still prepare accurate financial statements and follow relevant laws.
+However, exempted companies must still prepare accurate financial statements and follow relevant laws regarding financial reporting.

 A financial auditor is a licensed professional specialising in evaluating the accuracy and integrity of financial statements.
 With qualifications in Accounting or Finance, as well as industry experience, auditors provide unbiased assessments and recommendations for financial report audit.
-Their key responsibilities include:
+The work of a financial report auditor is integral to businesses, as they hold various key responsibilities for companies.

 Proper preparation is crucial for a smooth and successful financial report audit process.
 By following this audit preparation checklist, you can reduce the likelihood of discrepancies during the audit process and minimise unnecessary audit fees in Singapore.